How to Make the Easiest Bat Tree for Halloween

 What makes this Halloween tree so great is that it requires just a few supplies.
 There are several options for what supplies you use.

 • tree branches – these could be from your yard or neighborhood.
-I actually gathered several small branches but left them outside and they got wet.
-So I ordered these tree branches from Amazon and they worked perfectly.
+I ordered these curly tree branches and they worked perfectly.
 They look real and you can bend them whichever way you like.
 (I also used them on my fall paper leaf tree.)

 Step-by-Step Instructions to Make Your Easy Halloween Bat Tree